-Over the years I’ve read a lot of books about personal finance, business, and investing, and many of them have one thing in common: They encourage people to use debt to leverage the money you have in order to make more.
+Over the years I’ve read a lot of books about personal finance, business, and investing, and many of them have one thing in common: They encourage you to use debt to leverage the little money you have in order to make more.
 They call this good debt .

 You’ve seen those not annoying at all guys on TV exclaiming, “Buy real estate with no money down”, “Use other people’s money to invest your way to riches”, and so forth.

 On the face of it, it sounds really appealing.
 I mean why wouldn’t you want to use somebody else’s money to make money for yourself?
 Sounds like a slam dunk, right?
 Some of these people will even try to convince you that it’s low risk or even risk free.
 They even use the term good debt because if you use it right, they say, it will make you richer.

 What is Good Debt?

 So what is good debt?
 Good debt is considered to be any kind of debt that will help you to get a return on investment that's greater than the cost of using borrowed money.
 Some examples of so called “good debt” are: